Code-Institute-Submissions/KarolSU96-PP1/README.md

 - Introduces the user to me and my personal site.
 - Displays a graphic that looks really similar to me IRL.
 - Provides short description of myself.

+* ## Hobbies Page:
+* Shows the visitors my passion for music, includes desctiption and a embeded YouTube Vide of me playing on gitar.
+* Highlights my inetest in reading fantasy books.
+Includes a description and an image of books stacked on top of each other.

+## Jam with Me Page: